joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/04/14/us/politics/china-critical-minerals-risk-military-programs.html

 **White House to Ask Congress to Claw Back Funding From NPR and PBS**\
-`The Trump administration plans to ask Congress to rescind $1.1 billion in federal funding for the Corporation for Public Broadcasting, which provides some funding for public media in the United States.`\
+`Trump administration officials want legislators to rescind $1.1 billion for the Corporation for Public Broadcasting, which provides some support for public media.`\
 https://nytimes.com/2025/04/14/business/media/trump-npr-pbs-funding.html

 **Democratic lawmakers denounce Trump and El Salvador’s president.**\